Parry’s Penstemon: Harbinger of Spring

 Size and Growth Rate

 Parry’s penstemon grows moderately fast.
-If you sow seeds, note that it takes two years for the plant to bloom.
-The foliage forms rosettes usually 1 foot tall by 2 feet wide, but the flower stalks can shoot up to an impressive 3, 4, or even 5 feet tall!
+If you start plants from seed, note that it usually takes them two years to bloom.
+(Although sometimes you get lucky and they bloom in one.)
+The foliage forms rosettes 1 foot tall by 2 feet wide, but the flower stalks shoot up to an impressive 3, 4, or even 5 feet tall!

 Soil

-Parry’s penstemon naturally grows in dry, sandy or gravelly, alkaline soil.
-It performs best in the garden when planted in similar conditions.
-It’s prone to root rot in poorly drained soils.
+Parry’s penstemon naturally grows in dry, sandy, or gravelly, alkaline soil.
+It performs best in the garden when planted in similar conditions, and will not tolerate poor-draining soil.

 Other Location Considerations